AndrewDonelson/golog/README.md

 A simple go logger for easy logging in your programs.
 Allows setting custom format for messages.

+# Notice

+**Even though this is currently building, it IS NOT ready for use in projects.**

 # Preview

 [![Example Output](example/example.png)](example/example.go)